What is content modeling

 - Similar to content items, contain filled elements

-- Typical use case is translations, region-specific content
+- A typical use case is translations, region-specific content

 Use for fallbacks of content.